austinpray/asset-builder/help/examples.md

 #### Example

-This assumes your `path.source` is `assets/` and the dependency's `external` property is not explicitly set to `true`.
-Assume a project structure such as:
+This assumes your `path.source` is `assets/`.
+Assume a project structure such
+as:

 <pre><code>
 .